Modelon Impact Terminology🔗

-Navigation bar - top part of Modelon Impact graphical user interface (GUI), displays in which mode the user is in, model, experiment or result as well as provide access to setting, help center and support.
+Navigation bar is the top part of Modelon Impact graphical user interface (GUI), displays in which mode the user is in, model, experiment or result as well as provide access to setting, help center and support.

-Package - Container class to collect models and other classes with the purpose of organizing library content.
+The Package is a "container class" to collect models and other Modelica classes with the purpose of organizing library content.
 A package may contain other packages, classes and constants.
 The equivalent to a folder in a file system.
-All libraries are packages.
+All Libraries are packages!

-Parameter – is similar to a model variable, but may not vary over time.
-Parameters may be given default values in model, get changed at inheritance and instantiation (except if they have a final prefix).
+Parameter is similar to a model variable, but may not vary over time.
+Parameters may be given default values in the model, get changed at inheritance and instantiation (except if they have a final prefix).
 Parameters may be computed from other parameters.
 Parameters may also be implicitly defined, by giving a fixed=false attribute and providing an initial equation from which it can be solved.
-In this case the parameter value is solved for during initialization.
-A parameter is structural if it influence the numerical structure of the model, like the number of equations.
+In this case, the parameter value is solved during initialization.
+A parameter is structural if it influences the numerical structure of the model, like the number of equations.
 Structural parameters values are determined at model compilation.
-Other parameter values can be changed without need of re-compiling the model.
+Other parameter values can be changed without the need of re-compiling the model.

-Record – is a Modelica class that may only include variable, parameter and constants, but not equations or algorithms.
-They are typically used for collecting paraemters or variables, to make them easier to find or propagate.
+Record is a Modelica class that may only include variables, parameters and constants, but not equations or algorithms.
+They are typically used for collecting parameters or variables, to make them easier to find or propagate.

-Simulate – means to solve all model equations so that values of all varaibles become known.
+Simulate means to solve all model equations so that the values of all variables become known.

-Solver – is the part of Impact that computes the resulting time-trajectories of all model variables during simulation.
-From the start time, the solver evaluates the model equations to obtain the time-derivatives of the dynamic state variables.
+Solver is part of Impact that computes the resulting time trajectories of all model variables during simulation.
+From the start time, the solver evaluates the model equations to obtain the time derivatives of the dynamic state variables.
 Those derivatives are used to compute state variable values in future time points.
 Different solvers are available and will perform differently.

 State – See Dynamic state variable.

 Templates – model examples designed so the user can select components to insert.
-Tempaltes are found in the library documentation and found through the filter function in the Workspace panel.
+Templates are found in the library documentation and found through the filter function in the Workspace panel.